Field Crop Reporting Series

 Data are collected directly from survey respondents.

-For the July 2020 survey, yields are collected by satellite imagery, historical field crop survey estimates, agroclimatic information and data from crop insurance.
+For the July and September occasions, yields are collected by satellite imagery, historical field crop survey estimates, agroclimatic information and data from crop insurance.

 This survey data is now collected using a web-based electronic version of the questionnaire.
 A letter or an email containing a survey access code is sent to respondents to access their survey on-line.
 Follow-up with an interviewer is also conducted using the computer assisted telephone interview method, in conjunction with the Business Collection Portal.
 The conducting of the interview is offered in both official languages and takes on average 18 minutes to complete.